jeroenherczeg/Wolf-360-Product-Viewer/README.md

 - Minimal UI with great UX
 - Easy to change style
 - Opinionated Configuration
-- No javascript libraries necessary (jQuery, Zepto, ...)
+- No javascript libraries (jQuery, Zepto, ...)
 - Lightweight
 - Fast
 - Code is easy to understand and changed
+- No support for older browsers IE8 <

 ## Status